phoenixframework/phoenix/guides/deployment/heroku.md

 Run `git push heroku master` to create a new release using these buildpacks.
 ```

 This phoenix static buildpack pack can be configured to change the node version and compile options.
-Please refer to the [configuration section](https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration) for full details, including setting the node and npm versions.
+Please refer to the [configuration section](https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration) for full details.
 We will override the compile options here.

 Create a config file named `phoenix_static_buildpack.config` in the root directory for your project with the following: